As Instagram turns 10, we curate a list of 10 books you should read to get a flavor of how the platform has evolved in the last decade.

 9.Instagram by Tama Leaver, Tim Highfield and Crystal Abidin

 Meant to be read by students and scholars of media and communication, the book examines how Instagram has developed as a platform and a culture.
-It focusses on new visual social media aesthetics, the rise of influencers, visual economies and the
+It focuses on new visual social media aesthetics, the rise of influencers, visual economies and the

 10.Pics or It Didn’t Happen by Arvida Bystrom, Molly Soda